 Benefits of Online Schools Serving the U.S.

-Attending an online college means you can log in to the virtual classroom anywhere there is an Internet connection, be it at home or on the road, from Hawaii to Georgia.
+Attending an online college means you can log in to the virtual classroom anywhere there is an Internet connection, be it at home or on the road, from Hawaii to Vermont.
 You can choose when to do your coursework, and whether to enroll on a per-class basis or in a full- or part-time degree program.
 This flexibility makes it easier for you to pursue a degree program while still holding a job or meeting family responsibilities.